kailash-manasarovar/statement/docs/timeline/2025/january.md

 - We all know them.
 They are our fathers, our brothers, our boyfriends, husbands, mates.
 They are all men including the ones who don't rape, but know about it and say nothing.
 - Our world's security and safety is meaningless to these idiots.
 - So yes, Hazel can confirm.
+- I always knew she'd be our greatest helper.